Who Am I?

 October 2023-September 2024

-Firmware Software Development Engineer in the role of Tech Lead at Intel, Gdansk, Poland
+Firmware and AI Software Engineer at Intel Corporation, Gdansk, Poland

 - Additionally developed a small test Mobile Robot to inspire adoption of Intel technologies in industrial logistics robotics.
 Video 1, 2